A. More details are provided on our Apply page. Briefly, the following components are required for the application:

-These two programs arose from the two original departments that merged to form our current department.
-Research in the CENG program is focused on biochemical and biomedical engineering while reseach in the ENEN program is focused on water resources.
-Details related to each program can be found in the graduate student handbook.
+Research in the CENG program is focused on biochemical and biomedical engineering while research in the ENEN program is focused on water resources.
+Details about each program can be found on the Graduate Degree Programs page.

 Q. I cannot afford to pay the application fee now.
 Can I defer the fee until I am admitted?